aws-samples/aws-dynamodb-examples/DynamoDB-SDK-Examples/node.js/README.md

 This section contains Node.js code for examples and common tasks with Amazon DynamoDB.

 ## Working with Items
+Example code for working with items in Amazon DynamoDB.

 | All Examples 👉       | Node.js                                                  |
 | --------------------- | -------------------------------------------------------- |